chvolkmann/voicemeeter-remote-python/README.md

 `True` iff UI parameters have been updated.
 Use this if to poll for UI updates.

 #### `vmr.get(param_name, string=False)`
 Calls the C API's parameter getters, `GetParameterFloat` or `GetParameterStringW` respectively.
+Tries to cache the value on the first call and updates the cached value if `vmr.dirty` is `True`.

 #### `vmr.set(param_name, value)`
 Calls the C API's parameter getters, `SetParameterFloat` or `SetParameterStringW` respectively.